macey26/100-days-of-code/r1-log.md

 Finally completed the fibonacci javascript exercise for @TheOdinProject

 I was really impressed with myself when i passed the final test

+###R2D34/35
+Began work on the pig latin javascript exercise for @TheOdinProject

+I can do this

+###R2D36
+Passed the second test on my pig latin javascript exercise for @TheOdinProject I converted the word banana to ananabay